 "The publication of this book is timely.
 It would make a perfect gift for a medical or biology graduate, but it would be inspiring to anyone who reads it.
 His speeches make one feel empowered ? to make a difference, to contribute to health policy, to accompany another who is struggling.
 In the speeches collected in To Repair the World, Dr. Farmer teaches us crucial lessons that we must all learn from, as scientists, as doctors, and as human beings."—Yale Journal of Biology and Medicine

-"With humour and passion, medical anthropologist Paul Farmer advocates a cure for society and the planet."—Springer Nature
+"With humor and passion, medical anthropologist Paul Farmer advocates a cure for society and the planet."—Nature

 “Paul Farmer’s deserved fame as global health expert, medical anthropologist, and advocate for the poor and the marginal centers on his moral commitment to doing good in the world and on the extraordinary influence of his personal call to a generation of young men and women to make the same remarkable commitment.
 Here are the words, the stories, the passion, the humor, the humanity— vulnerable and powerful—that constitute Paul’s magic.
 Here is Paul at those special moments when we want and need a moral exemplar, calling us to do what good we can for those who have nothing, who are broken, who are left behind, who are sick and disabled, who need to be accompanied, and whose betterment betters us.
 Against the selfishness of the market model and the deadening cynicism of the media, here is straight talk about why, as the song goes, “you’ve got to serve somebody,” why caregiving and doing good really do matter to the world and to each of us.”—Arthur Kleinman, Esther and Sidney Rabb Professor of Anthropology at Harvard University